 Testing the Cadacus WCF Service:

-The following response should be returned:
+In any case, the following XML response should be returned:

 - To check the version of the WCF service installed, enter the following URL, which should return version information, as in this example: